ra2302/ra2302.github.io/_posts/2025-08-06-Seven-PureHVNC-Dropper.md

 ### Second Stage
 After following the decryption routine of the first script and decompiling the marshal code, the second script is visible.
-The second script also follows a similar footprint but a lot more rigorous encryption.
+The second script also follows a similar footprint but with a lot more rigorous encryption.
 There is base85, zlib, AES, xor, RSA and a custom rc4 decryption routine.
 A private key is also included.
 ![Second_Decryption_Routine](/assets/purehvnc-dropper/second_payload_decryptor.png)

 This the decryptor function & exec function